Home » How To » Coaxial Cable

 • The material of the outer sheath.

-Two options are used to produce feeders: PVC and light-stabilized (that is, resistant to ultraviolet rays) polyethylene.
-However, nothing better than polyethylene has yet been invented for outdoor installation.
+Manufacturers produce feeders using PVC and light-stabilized polyethylene, which resist ultraviolet rays.
+However, no one has invented anything better than polyethylene for outdoor installation.
 An unsuitable coating will damage and break the cable.

 • Strength of the outer layer.

-Enough on a piece of feeder to try the outer PE- or PVC-shell, pulling it on itself.
-If it moves quickly, the cable should not be used: bending may damage the screen.
+It’s time to utilize a section of the feeder to test the outer PE or PVC shell by pulling it tightly on itself.
+If it moves quickly, avoid using the cable, as bending it can damage the screen.

 • The length of the route through which the cable duct will run.

-The longer it is, the more signal power is lost due to conductor resistance.
-Therefore, when a long route (30 feet or more) is necessary, a cable with a copper central core is better than a steel one.
+The conductor’s resistance causes more signal power loss as it gets longer.
+For long routes (30 feet or more), a cable with a copper core is better than one with a steel core.

 • The power of the incoming signal.

-The equipment receives sufficiently powerful pulses from terrestrial retransmission television transmissions.
+The equipment picks up intense pulses from the ground-based transmission of television signals.
 However, the power of the satellite signal is small.
 Therefore, choosing cables with a copper core for dishes is better.

 • Diameter of the central core.